IgniteUI/help-topics/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

 > **Note**: *Take care in using wildcards in resource expressions*.
 This can contribute to page bloat as you may be forcing the page to download unnecessary files for features that are not used.

 ### Explicitly Loading Resources
-In some instances you may want to use the loader to load custom or external files in conjunction with Ignite UI resources.
+In some instances you may want to use the loader to load custom or external files in conjunction with %%ProductName%% resources.
 To explicitly load resources you simply need to add the path to the resource into the resource expression.
 The example below loads a custom JavaScript file with the igGrid core resources.

 ```javascript
 $.ig.loader({